micha-p/gumsolver/README.md

 ## Present Limitations

-Bad ordering of symbols.

 Constant values within formulas are fixed without any uncertainties.
 Otherwise use variables.
 s=a*a will not resolve into all directions, the reason is given as an excercise.

 ## Future Improvements

-Consistent use of global variables.
+Consistent use of global variables in code.
 Formal description of the grammar, as well as a clean parser instead of nested regular expressions.
-Group of samples v=x1,x2,x3,...,xn.
+Encapsulation of constraints into functions (in a mathematical sense).
 Tablemode considering columns as arrays of values.
 Compute means and uncertainties of a range of records or all records (star) or a SQL-like query.